beeler420/Path2Pot/README.md

 3) Adjust sliders for wanted thresholds (IF YOU DONT USE ES AND NO ES POT, SLIDE ES SLIDER TO "0")
 4) ENJOY

+If game crashes or you close game for any reason, you will need to close and re open the app.
+We are not re-hooking the application.
+Will add more QoL improvements in the future.

 IF not working leave me a message, more than likely will need pointers and offsets updated.